coollazy/LZUIKit/README.md

 # LZUIKit

-LZUIKit is extension of the UIKit
+LZUIKit is an extension of UIKit

 # How to install